Is My Toddler Too Young For A VT Evaluation?

 Kids can develop problems with visual perception and clarity that aren’t always detected with a standard vision exam or school screening.
 In fact, even a child with 20/20 vision can have trouble with visual tasks.

 Vision therapy is often done for toddlers and kids between the ages of 3-5, during their early preschool years.
 Some doctors prefer to wait until the child is around 6-7 years old and in elementary school.
-Of course, every child is different, and the best way to know if they’re ready for vision therapy is to schedule a consultation with Dr. John Jacobi.
+Of course, every child is different, and the best way to know if they’re ready for vision therapy is to schedule a consultation with Vision Therapy Doctors Name.

 Vision problems such as difficulty tracking, eye coordination, lazy eye, or cross eyes can be diagnosed even in babies.